cupcake-recipes.com

 Is it Thanksgiving morning, the aroma of turkey is just starting to waft through the house, and nestled amongst the pies and dinner rolls are these adorable little pecan tassies.
 Isn’t pecan pie as delicious as pumpkin pie?
 The buttery, flaky crust just melts, and the filling?
 Oh, the filling is a symphony of sweet, nutty, and slightly caramel-y goodness.
-If you love pecan pie but are sometimes intimidated by making a whole one, then this Pecan Tassies Recipe is your new best friend!
+If you love pecan pie but are sometimes intimidated by making a whole one, then this Pecan Tassies Recipe is Your New best friend!

 What is a pecan tassy?